APCSLowell/SampleAssignment/README.md

 8. Clone the Forked SampleAssignment.
 Cloning is like downloading a file from google docs.
 We need the program Git Bash to do the cloning.
 Make sure that your are in your apjava folder with the Unix command `pwd`.
 Then type `git clone`.
 Then press the *insert* key to paste in the URL you copied in Step 4.
 Your Git Bash window should look similar to this one.
 ![Image 3](/images/SampleAssignment3.png)

 9. Open the program Sublime.
-Sublime is an editor.
+Sublime is a text editor.
 It's like a word processor for code.
 We will use Sublime to personalize our web page.
 Go to the Start Menu and choose *All Programs | Sublime Text 3*.

 10. Open the *SampleAssignment* folder in Sublime.
 Make sure to choose *File | Open Folder*.
 Click on *SampleAssignment* and choose *Select Folder*.
 ![Image 4](/images/SampleAssignment4.png)